 1 | Feasibility studies

-Before we make substantive steps to achieve certification, we start with a feasiblility study to determine the potential that your facility already has qualifying energy efficient systems.
+Before we make substantive steps to achieve certification, we start with a feasibility study to determine the potential that your facility already has qualifying energy-efficient systems.

 2 | Building the Energy Model